3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d04/instructor_notes/mongoose_express.md

 ## Using MongoDB with Node - Intro (5 mins)

+This morning we created an app that used Mongoose methods and queries to add/retreive data from a database.
+This afternoon we're gonna build an Express app using those same REST-ful methods and queries.
+Now, we will wrap that Mongoose code in the appropriate route.
+We'll use Express to send and receive the JSON data.
+Tomorrow we'll add Handlebars to render that data into views.

 NodeJS and MongoDB work really well together.
 To handle HTTP requests and read from or send data to MongoDB, Mongoose is the most common Node.js ORM to manipulate data using MongoDB: CRUD functionality is something that is necessary in almost most every application, as we still have to create, read, update, and delete data.

 Since we'll be able to use JSON across our application - with Mongo and Node - using JavaScript in our application is much easier.
 The MEAN stack - Mongo, Express, Angular, and Node - is becoming increasingly popular because of this.